 The best solution when you are involved in a car accident caused by someone else is to hire a personal injury attorney.
 This is the kind of attorney who works to ensure you have the best care, and they can tell you what you should fill out and what you should not.
 The attorney you hire is well-versed in paperwork and legalities involved in car accidents.
 They’ll tell you what you should fill out and help you understand why you should not fill out other forms.

-If ever you’re asked to sign paperwork you don’t feel comfortable signing, call an attorney and ask them to go over the legalities of your situation with you.
+If ever you’re asked to sign paperwork you don’t feel comfortable signing, call a Los Angeles car accident attorney and ask them to go over the legalities of your situation with you.
 You could put yourself at serious risk of not being covered if you sign the wrong paperwork, which is damaging to your case.
 If you cannot afford to pay for the accident repairs and medical bills yourself, you don’t want to sign anything that might give the other insurance company ammunition to release themselves from liability.
 It’s especially important to never sign a medical release form for anyone.
 It’s not required, and it can only hurt you.